luki-ev/librechurch-website/README.md

 ## Usage

 1. Make your changes within the "src" directory.
-2. Click the "build" or "run" button of NetBeans.
+2a.
+NetBeans: Click the "build" or "run" button of NetBeans.
+2b.
+Command line: run "npx gulp build" in this folder.
 3. You'll find the generated site meant to be served/deployed inside the "public" directory.